How Much Does Floor Joist Replacement Cost in 2025?

 Partial Room Replacement

-A minimal joist replacement typically costs $2,000 to $5,000.
+A minimal replacement costs $1,000 per joist.
 If only part of your room suffered damage, you might only need to replace a few joists rather than all of them.
-Generally, the more joists you need replaced, the more you can expect to pay.
+The more joists that need to be replaced, the higher the cost you can expect to pay.

 Full Room Replacement

-Full room replacements typically cost between $5,000 and $20,000, with the possibility of exceeding $20,000 for severe damage.
-If your room experienced extensive damage throughout, you may need to replace all of the joists in the room.
+Full room replacements cost between $5,000 and $20,000, with the possibility of exceeding $20,000 for severe damage.
+If your space has experienced extensive damage, you may need to replace all the joists in the room.

 Entire Level Replacement

 In some cases, damage is so widespread that an entire level of a home is compromised.
-In this instance, you'll need to replace all of the joists on that level, typically costing $10,000 to $30,000.
+In this instance, you'll need to replace all the joists on that level, which will cost up to $30,000.
 The larger your level, the more you'll likely have to pay.

 Floor Joist Replacement vs. Repair

-Deciding between repairing or replacing floor joists depends on the damage extent.
+Deciding between repairing and replacing floor joists depends on the extent of the damage.
 For cracked joists, sistering is an effective and affordable repair method that avoids raising large floor sections.
-However, if joists are rotten, moisture-damaged, or significantly compromised, replacement is usually better.
-If many joists are affected, replacing them all at once may be more cost-effective.
-Consult a professional to determine the best option for your floor joists.
+However, if joists are rotten, moisture-damaged, or significantly compromised, replacement is usually the better option.
+If many joists are affected, replacing them all at once may be a more cost-effective approach.
+Consult a flooring professional to determine the best choice for your home.

 Budgeting for Floor Joist Replacement

-• Remove rugs, furniture, and appliances beforehand to reduce labor costs.
+• Clear out rugs, furniture, and appliances before your pro arrives to cut labor time.

-• Use accessible areas like crawl spaces or unfinished basements to avoid removing flooring.
+• Take advantage of crawl spaces or unfinished basements so the crew doesn’t have to tear up flooring.

-• Address moisture or insect issues early to prevent further damage.
+• Address moisture or insect issues promptly to prevent further damage.

 If your repairs require removing a section of flooring, you can also explore flooring repair costs for tips on the best flooring solutions for your budget.